laurent22/joplin/README.md

 # Synchronisation

 One of the goals of Joplin is to avoid being tied to any particular company or service, whether it is Evernote, Google or Microsoft.
 As such the synchronisation is designed without any hard dependency to any particular service.
 Most of the synchronisation process is done at an abstract level and access to external services, such as Nextcloud or Dropbox, is done via lightweight drivers.
 It is easy to support new services by creating simple drivers that provide a filesystem-like interface, i.e. the ability to read, write, delete and list items.
 It is also simple to switch from one service to another or to even sync to multiple services at once.
-Each note, notebook, tags, as well as the relation between items is transmitted as plain text files during synchronisation, which means the data can also be moved to a different application, can be easily backed up, inspected, etc.
+Each note, notebook, tag, as well as the relation between items is transmitted as plain text files during synchronisation, which means the data can also be moved to a different application, can be easily backed up, inspected, etc.

 Currently, synchronisation is possible with Nextcloud, WebDAV, Dropbox, OneDrive or the local filesystem.
 To enable synchronisation please follow the instructions below.
 After that, the application will synchronise in the background whenever it is running, or you can click on "Synchronise" to start a synchronisation manually.
 Joplin will background sync automatically after any content change is made on the local application.